Main Content

 Or

-Getting Technical: Mounting and Connecting your Outdoor TV
+Mounting Your Outdoor TV

 Once you've picked out the model that's perfect for your needs, it's time to figure out how it'll stay in place.
-Choose between a few different options, like mounting your outdoor TV flat, choosing a mount that pivots or placing the stand atop some weatherproof furniture .
-Flat mounts are best for watching from one spot or side of the yard, while pivoting mounts are great for if you'd watch from different seating areas, like the backyard sectional in front and the dining table off to the side.
+Choose between a few different options, like mounting your outdoor TV flat, choosing a mount that pivots or placing the stand atop some weatherproof furniture.
+Flat mounts are best for watching from one spot or side of the yard, while pivoting mounts are great for if you'd watch from different seating areas, like the backyard sectional in front or the dining table off to the side.
 Meanwhile, you might opt for the classic way—don't mount at all.
 Instead, you'll be installing a stand and placing it atop a weather-resistant console table.

-Make Your Connections: Cable, Satellite, Wifi, Speakers & More
+Connect to Cable, Satellite, Wifi, Speakers & More

 Finally, you'll want to make sure that your outdoor TV has everything it needs to function correctly, and that includes a nearby electrical outlet.
 Once you're plugged in, you're going to want to watch something, too.
 Streaming and cable boxes are going to have to live somewhere if you use them; you can hide these in a cabinet below if necessary.
-If you have a smart TV and choose to only use that internet connection to stream content, you might run into a different problem: connecting to the internet.
-If you're far from your WiFi router, you might experience a slow connection (or no connection at all).
-This problem can be easily solved by WiFi range extenders or boosters.
+If you have a smart TV and choose to only use that internet connection to stream content, you might run into a different problem—connecting to the internet.
+If you're far from your Wi-Fi router, you might experience a slow connection (or no connection at all).
+This problem can be easily solved by Wi-Fi range extenders or boosters.
 Hoping to do it the old-fashioned way?
 Pick up an antenna to watch local stations for free.

 Do I need an outdoor TV?